-They explore the techniques used by film-makers such as the use of lighting, sound and framing conventions as well as learning how to conduct and shoot an interview.
-They also develop skills in editing and post production, using Premier Pro.
+They explore the techniques used by film-makers such as the use of camera, acting and props.
+They also develop skills in pre and post-production.
 Students critically analyse a variety of media products, strengthening their understanding of production techniques and the relationship between the media and the audience.
-They work in small groups to complete a documentary, exploring a topic of their choice.
+They work in small groups to complete a video advertisement and a news report, using media techniques and conventions of the media forms.